davidensinger/webworke.rs/README.md

 - `bower install`

 ## Grunt Workflow
-- `grunt server`: Compiles all files and opens the site in your default browser.
+- `grunt serve`: Compiles all files and opens the site in your default browser.
 A watch task watches for changes to files, recompiles if necessary, and injects the changes into the browser with LiveReload
 - `grunt check`: Checks code quality with Jshint, CSS Lint and CSSCSS, and Jekyll health with `jekyll doctor`
 - `grunt build`: Builds an optimized site to the dist directory.